 When you travel overseas you will more than likely need to show proof of vaccination.
 Anyone 12 years and over who has had any dose of the COVID-19 vaccine administered in New Zealand can request an International Travel Vaccination Certificate either online through the Ministry of Health’s My Covid Record or by calling 0800 222 478.

 Most countries require you to have a negative COVID-19 test result before you leave New Zealand.

 At the time of writing, everyone entering New Zealand (except from the Cook Islands) must complete a potentially costly 14-day stay in MIQ (Managed Isolation and Quarantine).

-And from 14 February 2022, the same arrangement will take place for all other countries, with the exception of high risk countries, which means you will be able to travel again, bypass MIQ and self-isolate at home instead.
+And from 14 March 2022, the same arrangement will take place for all other countries, which means you will be able to travel again, bypass MIQ and self-isolate at home instead.

 Be Sure To Check Destination Travel Rules

 You can check the requirements of the country you are travelling to by contacting their local high commission, embassy or consulate in New Zealand.
 It’s crucial that you carefully check your destination’s rules and restrictions, particularly if you’re travelling with children.